zuozhenggh/learning-library/developer-library/weblogic-to-oci/prepare-oke/prepare-oke.md

 - Create a Key.
 - Create a Secret to hold the WebLogic Admin password.
 - Create a Secret to hold the OCI Docker Image Registry Auth Token.
-- Copy the Secrets OCIDs to use during the provisioning stage
+- Copy the Secrets OCIDs to use during the provisioning stage.

 ### Prerequisites

 For this lab you will need:

-- An OCI account with a compartment created
+- An OCI account with a compartment created.

 ## **STEP 1:** Create a vault